exadel-inc/esl/src/modules/esl-share/README.md

 `ESLShareButton` is a custom element that is used for displaying the "Share on social media" button.
 It is intended to share the page using the action specified on the button.

-`ESLShareList` is a custom element that is used for showing the list of social media buttons.
+`ESLShare` is a custom element that is used for showing the list of social media buttons.
 The element's content (a set of `ESLShareButtons`) is created automatically by specifying a list of networks or groups to display.
 Available social networks and their groups are listed in the configuration file.

 ### Usage